“Keep on doing what you are doing because you have a winning combination”

 - Washing machine

-Two bedrooms: 1 x double, 1 x single with pull-out bed.
+One bedroom: 1 x double.
 Ground floor shower room with shower, basin and WC.
 Kitchen with dining area.
 Sitting room.

 - Last minute